YosysHQ/yosys/docs/source/using_yosys/yosys_flows.rst

 Command order
 -------------

-..
-TODO:: check text is coherent
+.. todo:: More surrounding text (esp as it relates to command order)

 Intro to coarse-grain synthesis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~